Kevin-Menezes/Grocery-Billing/README.md

 - Users can select the items they want to buy and get the bill on their own.
 - Admins can modify the cost, availability, quantity and discount of the products.
 - Admins can also see the cost price, profit and commission of the items.
+- Admins can check their day to day total profit and commission.
 #

 ### Q. What technologies are used to build this app?